 Difference Between Non-Profit vs Not For Profit

-Non-profit firms are the association of organized persons with an objective rather than making a profit, like to promote cultural, religious, or educational objectives.
+Non-profit firms are the association of organized persons with an objective rather than profit, like promoting cultural, religious, or educational objectives.
 In this kind of firm, no profit will be distributed or transferred to its directors, members, or trustees.
 It is often contrasted with non-for-profit firms, which are set up for social welfare and provides service to the public in general or a group.
 Here we will discuss the topic Non-Profit vs Not For Profit.

 Not for profit is a firm that will not earn any profit for its owners.
-All the money earned by or donated to a not-for-profit firm will be used to pursue the organization’s key objectives and keep it functioning.
+Instead, all the money earned by or donated to a not-for-profit firm will be used to pursue the organization’s key objectives and keep it functioning.

 A nonprofit firm or organization is a kind of business granted tax-exempt status by the law or the Internal Revenue Service (IRS) in the USA.